-The Plug-in for VMware provides the ability to restart a job to back up only those virtual machines that failed previously.
+The plug-in includes the option to restart a job to back up only those virtual machines that failed previously.
 To use this method, you must configure the backup option Enable Restartable backups for the job.
 For more information about this option, see Performing image-level backups.
 When a restartable backup completes with some failed virtual machines, the plug-in generates a backup index for the completed virtual machines and sets the job status to Job Stopped.
 You can restart this job from the Job Status page.

-() | NOTE: The Restart method does not work if you select multiple jobs simultaneously.
+i NOTE: The Restart method does not work if you select multiple jobs simultaneously.